[DISCLOSURE: Cards from our partners are mentioned below.]

 Some credit cards can help delivery drivers put cash back in their pockets every time they stop at the gas pump, making their delivery gig more profitable.

-Here are our top four picks for credit cards for food delivery drivers.
+Here are our top three picks for credit cards for food delivery drivers.

 Rewards: 6% cash back on up to $6,000 in annual spending at US supermarkets; 3% cash back at US gas stations and select department stores; and 1% cash back on other purchases.

 Welcome Offer: $200 statement credit if you spend $1,000 in the first three months.